simoninireland/introduction-to-epidemics/src/progress.md

 number of infected contacts individuals have on average lets us estimate of $R$.

-But by definition test and trace is "counting in the rearview mirror".
+But by definition test and trace is "counting in the rear view mirror".
 It tells us how many people *were being* infected, not how many people *are* being infected.
 There will be a delay in identifying infected individuals, further delay in finding and testing their